 Sew two buttons on one arm of the T. Place them about 1″ from each edge and in the center of the block.

 I tried Velcro buttons….they didn’t work.
 They don’t allow for the the cozy to stretch and mold to the cup.

 If you use shank buttons….like the ones in this picture….try sewing a plane old ugly button to the back as you attach the shank button to the front.
 It gives the button a little more traction.
 (This helps flat buttons too.)

 Stitch Ponytail tie to the other arm of the T. (I’m sure you can do a better job than I did.
 I just used the thread on my machine.)

 Give it all one last pressing – then go to your favorite drink stop and order a tall cold one to test it on.

 To dress your cup in it’s new Condensation-erator lay the cozy, wrong side up, on a table.
 Place the cup on the square at the top of the leg where it attaches to the arms.
 Fold leg up.
 Wrap arms around cup.
 Loop rubber tie over the button with the best fit.
 Tug on the leg a little bit, like you would on the tongue of a shoe, not too hard or you will spill your drink.

-My brief bio -A transplanted Yankee, and happy Texan Cindy works from her home in North Texas where she lives with her family.She started piecing quilts over 20 years ago and opened her long arm business, Tops to Treasures, in 2006.Since then she has quilted over 1,000 quilts.As a pattern designer, Cindy's goal is to write directions that encourage quilters to grow in their skills, and have fun.
+A transplanted Yankee and happy Texan, Cindy works from her home in North Texas where she lives with her family.She started piecing quilts over 20 years ago and opened her long arm business, Tops to Treasures, in 2006.Since then she has quilted over 1,000 quilts.As a pattern designer, Cindy's goal is to write directions that encourage quilters to grow in their skills, and have fun.
 Her patterns are based on traditional designs, often with a modern twist.